AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 ## measureSParameters.m
 `File path: src\support\AntennaFunctions\measureSParameters.m`

+**DESCRIPTION:**

 This function measures 2-port S-Parameters (mag in dB and phase in degrees).
 It supports smoothed or raw measurements using FDATA/SDATA.

 ```{admonition} Input
 :class: note